-By the end of 2015, 65.3 million people worldwide had been forced to leave their homes as a result of conflict, persecution, violence and human rights violations.
+By the end of June 2019, 70.8 million people around the world had been forced to leave their homes.
+This is a result of conflict, persecution, violence and human rights violations.
 Of these:

-- 21.3 million people had to escape to another country.
-These people are referred to as refugees. - 3.2 million people have sought safety in another country.
-These are people seeking asylum and are awaiting recognition as refugees. - 40.8 million people were displaced within their own country.
-These people are described as internally displaced persons.
+- 25.9 million people had to escape to another country, half of whom are under the age of 18.
+These people are referred to as refugees. - A third of refugees 6.7 million people are hosted by the world's poorest countries. - 3.5 million people have sought safety in another country.
+These people are seeking asylum, and awaiting recognition as refugees. - 41.3 million people were displaced within their own country.
+These people are described as internally displaced persons. - There are also millions of stateless people who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.

 When people are forced to flee their countries, the international community must step in to provide refugees with the protection and rights due to them.
 This is outlined in Article 14 of the UDHR.

-Further, the 1951 Refugee Convention outlines who is a refugee and the kind of legal protection, assistance and social rights a refugee is entitled to.
+The 1951 Refugee Convention outlines who is a refugee and the kind of legal protection, assistance, and social rights they are entitled to.
 Australia has signed up to abide by the Refugee Convention.